 Bloating is a common symptom of IBS, along with abdominal discomfort, diarrhea, and constipation.

 - Grains: wheat and rye

-- Fruit: watermelon, apples, stone fruits, grapefruit, pears, mangoes, fruit juice, and dried fruits
+- Fruit: apples, pears, mangoes, peaches fruit juice, and dried fruits

 - Other: sugar-free gum and honey

 FODMAPS are poorly digested fermentable short-chain carbs found in a wide variety of foods.
 They ferment in your large intestine, producing gas.
-A low FODMAP diet may relieve bloating in people with the digestive condition IBS.
+A low-FODMAP diet may relieve bloating in some people.

 Probiotics may improve the bacterial environment in your gut, which may counteract bloating — especially if you have IBS.

-Eating large volumes of food may contribute to bloating in two ways.
+Eating large meals and salty or fatty foods may contribute to bloating in the

 Large meals and foods high in salt or fat may contribute to bloating by increasing the production and retention of gas and water in your bowels.
 Limiting your portion sizes and your intake of foods high in salt and fat may relieve symptoms.